 Object Description • Port This is the logical port number for this row.
 Port Description Indicates the per port description. • Link The current link state is displayed graphically.
-Green indicates the link is up and red that it is down.
+Green indicates the link is up and red is down.
 Current Link Speed Provides the current link speed of the port.

 Configured Link Speed Select any available link speed for the given switch port.
 Draw the menu bar to select the mode.
-Auto - Setup Auto negotiation for copper interface. ■ 10Mbps HDX - Force sets 10Mbps/Half-Duplex mode. ■ 10Mbps FDX - Force sets 10Mbps/Full-Duplex mode. ■ 100Mbps HDX - Force sets 100Mbps/Half-Duplex mode. ■ 100Mbps FDX - Force sets 100Mbps/Full-Duplex mode. ■ 1Gbps FDX - Force sets 10000Mbps/Full-Duplex mode. ■ Disable - Shutdown the port manually.
-Flow Control When Auto Speed is selected on a port, this section indicates the flow control capability that is advertised to the link partner.
+Auto - Setup Auto negotiation for copper interface. ■ 10Mbps HDX - Force sets 10Mbps/Half-Duplex mode. ■ 10Mbps FDX - Force sets 10Mbps/Full-Duplex mode. ■ 100Mbps HDX - Force sets 100Mbps/Half-Duplex mode. ■ 100Mbps FDX - Force sets 100Mbps/Full-Duplex mode. ■ 1Gbps FDX - Force sets 10000Mbps/Full-Duplex mode. ■ Disable - Shutdown the port manually. • Flow Control When Auto Speed is selected on a port, this section indicates the flow control capability that is advertised to the link partner.
 When a fixed-speed setting is selected, that is what is used.
 The Current Rx column indicates whether pause frames on the port are obeyed, and the Current Tx column indicates whether pause frames on the port are transmitted.
 The Rx and Tx settings are determined by the result of the last Auto-Negotiation.
 Check the configured column to use flow control.
 This setting is related to the setting for Configured Link Speed.
 Maximum Frame Size Enter the maximum frame size allowed for the switch port, including FCS.
-The allowed range is 1518 bytes to 10056 bytes.
-Excessive Collision Configure port transmit collision behavior.
+The allowed range is 1518 bytes to 9600 bytes. • Excessive Collision Configure port transmit collision behavior.
 Mode ■ Discard : Discard frame after 16 collisions (default). ■ Restart: Restart back off algorithm after 16 collisions.

-When set each port to run at 100M Full, 100M Half, 10M Full, and 10M Half-speed modes.
-The Auto-MDIX function will disable.
+When setting each port to run at 100M full-, 100M half-, 10M full-, and 10M half-speed modes, the auto-MDIX function will disable.